 CRM comes with the facility to gauge customer response throughout all the touchpoints.
-A drip campaign is nothing but targeting those prospective customers who showed even the slightest interest in the business’s offers or products or service.
+A drip campaign is nothing but targeting those prospective customers who showed even the slightest interest in the business’s offers or products and services.

-Drip campaign, therefore, targets the customers in mid-funnel or bottom-funnel regions.
+The drip campaign, therefore, targets customers in mid-funnel or bottom-funnel regions.
 Marketers can take data from CRM functionalities to design this campaign.
-For example, they can make a mailing list based on the customer’s attitude towards the emails.
+For example, they can make a mailing list based on the customer’s attitude toward the emails.
 If the emails go unclicked or result in no response from the customers, those IDs can be replaced with the other customers’ email IDs who visited the site in the past, clicked an ad at some point in time, had an item in the cart, etc.

 This approach helps leverage automated solutions’ benefits to convert the lead into a promising prospect, and eventually, a customer, or better, a loyal customer.